-This Agreement shall enter into force upon signature by or for the Director General and by the authorized representative of the Government of Canada.
-The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Canada is party to the Treaty.
+- (a) This Agreement shall enter into force on the date upon which the Agency receives from the Government of Japan written notification that Japan's statutory and constitutional requirements for entry into force have been met.
+The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement. - (b) This Agreement shall remain in force as long as Japan is a party to the Treaty.